gwastro/pycbc/docs/workflow/initialization.rst

 * end-time=END

 which are used to tell the workflow that is only to consider times in [START,END) for analysis.
 These will often be supplied as override options directly on the command line.

+Another optional entry in the [workflow] section, that we recommend be used is the:

+* file-retention-level = all_files

+entry.
+This can take one of 4 values: "all_files", "all_triggers", "merged_triggers" or "results".
+These specify how many files produced during the workflow should be stored after the workflow finishes.
+With "all_files", which is the default value, everything produced in the workflow will be stored.
+With "results" only the critical result files are stored. "all_triggers" and "merged_triggers" store some subset of the full set of files.
+Defining whether a file should be stored under each of these levels is the job of the Executable class, which carries a current_retention_level attribute (one of executable.INTERMEDIATE_PRODUCT, executable.ALL_TRIGGERS, executable.MERGED_TRIGGERS or executable.FINAL_RESULT).
+When building workflows one can set this atrribute when creating executable instances to set under what conditions a file should be stored.

 It is okay to store other *important and widely used* values in here.
 You might often see cases where channel names are given here as these are sent to a number of codes on the command line, and it is easier to refer to them here, at the very top of the .ini file, so that the user can more easily see and change such values.